JuliaReach/LazySets.jl/docs/src/man/decompose_example.md

 (``\mathcal{X}'``) because by default such a set is just plotted as its box (or hyperrectangle) approximation.
-The value `1e-2` is the precision up to which the set is (over-)approximated with a polgon, which in this case is sufficient to obtain the actual set again.
+The value `1e-2` is the precision up to which the set is (over-)approximated with a polygon, which in this case is sufficient to obtain the actual set again.
+If such value is not specified, it defaults to `1e-3`.

 ## Cartesian Decomposition